arc85/distdimscr/README.md

 If we were actually using this function, we would want to do many subsamples of cells across conditions to get a sense for the true Bhattacharrya distance.
-This will be updated soon with a small use cause from scRNAseq data.
+This will be updated soon with a small use case from scRNAseq data.